Anne Marie d'Orléans: Marriage

-To maintain French influence in the Italian states, her uncle King Louis XIV arranged her marriage, at the age of fourteen, to her third cousin Victor Amadeus II of Savoy, then Duke of Savoy, later King of Sicily and then of Sardinia.
+To maintain French influence in the Italian states, her uncle Louis XIV arranged her marriage, at the age of fourteen to Victor Amadeus II, then Duke of Savoy, later King of Sicily and then of Sardinia.
+Both of them were great-grandchildren of King Henry IV of France and Marie de' Medici through three of their children.
+Additionally, Victor Amadeus was the great-great-grandson of Henry IV via Henry's illegitimate son César de Bourbon.
 Louis XIV was an ally of her future mother-in-law, Marie Jeanne, and supported Marie Jeanne when she extended her regency even after her actual mandate as regent had come to an end in 1680: Marie Jeanne did, in fact, not surrender her position as regent until shortly before her son's wedding.

 The proxy marriage of Anne Marie and Víctor Amadeus took place at Versailles on 10 April 1684, the day after the signing of the marriage contract.
 Her husband-to-be was represented by her cousin, Louis-Auguste, Duke of Maine.
 Louis XIV gave her a dowry of 900,000 livres.

 The Duke of Orléans accompanied his daughter as far as Juvisy-sur-Orge (18 kilometers south of Paris), and the comtesse de Lillebonne accompanied her all the way to Savoy.
 She met her husband Victor at Chambéry on 6 May, the nuptials being performed at the castle by the Archbishop of Grenoble.
 Two days later, the newlyweds made their "Joyous Entry" into Turin.

 Anne Marie bore eight children, beginning with Marie-Adélaïde just a few months after Anne Marie's 16th birthday.
 The birth nearly cost Anne Marie her life, prompting the administration of the viaticum.
 Marie-Adélaïde married Louis, Duke of Burgundy, grandson of Louis XIV in 1697, and was the mother of Louis XV.

 This marriage was arranged with the assistance of the maréchal de Tessé and of Jeanne Baptiste d'Albert de Luynes, Comtesse de Verrué, who was Victor's mistress from 1689 till 1700.